saulpierotti/markdown_notebook/BPI.md

 * The co-immunoprecipitation assay exploits the specificity of an Ab for the bait
 * The first step is to obtain a cell extract in non-denaturing conditions
 * The prey bound to the bait co-precipitates
-* The Ab-bait complexes are immobilised on a sepharose gel
+* The Ab-bait complexes are immobilised on a protein A or protein G sepharose gel
+	* Protein A and protein G are bacterial cell wall proteins that bind Fc$\gamma$
 * After a washing step, we can elute and then identify our interactors
 * The main advantage is that I operate with a cell extract, so I do not have alterations due to expression systems and the environment is as similar as possible to the in vivo situation
 * The identification is similar to the other pull-down assays: I detach the complexes with SDS sample buffer and then identify them with WB